 Guide Course Southern Africa: Professional Field Guide

-The one-year Professional Field Guide training course is the highlight in our wilderness experience range: You will have unforgettable experiences in a unique natural environment and be given the official FGASA recognised Professional Field Guide certificate.
+The one-year Professional Field Guide training course is definitely our guiding course highlight: You will have an unforgettable experience in a unique natural environment and be given the official FGASA endorsed Professional Field Guide certificate.
 The majority of your trip will be spent under open skies, and every day will bring a new feeling of being close to nature.
 Take the time to train to be a professional field guide over 12 months.

 This guide training course will provide you with everything you need to be a professional safari guide in future.
 This includes strategies for surviving in the wild, how to use a rifle and medical care.
 The course focuses on the varied and always fascinating flora and fauna of South Africa.

 Your EcoTraining Adventure – Why book with Natucate